codelibs/fess-docs/en/11.1/admin/dataconfig-guide.rst

 Overview
 ========

-Data Store Crawling Configuaration page manages configurations for crawling on Data Strore, such as Database.
+Data Store Crawling Configuaration page manages configurations for crawling on Data Store, such as Database.

 Management Operations
 =====================